Sentiment-enhanced Graph-based Sarcasm Explanation in Dialogue: Methodology

 \subsection{Lexicon-guided Utterance Sentiment Inference}

 In this module, we extract the sentiment of each utterance, which plays important role in sarcastic semantic understanding~\cite{DBLP:conf/lrec/RayMNB22}.
-Specifically, we resort to BableSenticNet~\cite{DBLP:conf/ssci/VilaresPSC18}, a large-scale multi-language sentiment lexicon, to obtain the utterance sentiment.
-In particular, BableSenticNet provides polarity values of a set of $100$k common natural language concepts.
+Specifically, we resort to BabelSenticNet~\cite{DBLP:conf/ssci/VilaresPSC18}, a large-scale multi-language sentiment lexicon, to obtain the utterance sentiment.
+It has been widely used for sentiment analysis in previous work~\cite{DBLP:journals/jksucis/ElfaikN23,SanayaiMeetei2021LowRL}.
+In particular, BabelSenticNet provides polarity values of a set of $100$k common natural language concepts.
 The polarity value is a floating number between $-1$ and $+1$, which reflects the sentiment of the concept.
 The higher the number, the more positive the sentiment.
-To drive the utterance sentiment, we first derive the sentiment of each token in the utterance according to BableSenticNet.
+To drive the utterance sentiment, we first derive the sentiment of each token in the utterance according to BabelSenticNet.
 Formally, let ${p}_{k}^j$ denote the derived polarity value of the content token $t_k^j$ in the utterance $u_j$, where $k=1,2,\cdots,N_{u_j}-1$.
-Notably, for tokens not found in BableSenticNet, we treat them as neutral tokens and set their polarity values to $0$.
+Notably, for tokens not found in BabelSenticNet, we treat them as neutral tokens and set their polarity values to $0$.

 After getting the polarity values of all tokens, one naive method for deriving the utterance sentiment is directly calculating the sum of polarity values of all tokens.
 However, this naive method ignores the following three issues.
 1) The turning tokens in the utterance can clearly indicate the following sub-sequence plays the essential effect in determining the utterance sentiment.
 The sub-sequence stressed by the turning token can determine the utterance sentiment.
 For example, the sentiment of the utterance ``This dessert tastes delicious, but I hate its high price.'' is determined by the stressed sub-sequence ``I hate its high price''.
 2) The negating tokens (\eg ``not'' and ``never'' ) can reverse the sentiment of the following sentiment token (\eg ``happy'' and ``angry'').
 3) The intensity tokens may strengthen or weaken the utterance sentiment when they modify the sentiment tokens, \eg ``little'' and ``very''.